Britt Allcroft

-Britt Allcroft (born Hilary Mary Allcroft; 14 December 1943 – 25 December 2024) was an English screenwriter, producer, director, and voice actress.
-She adapted Wilbert Awdry's The Railway Series in the form of the children's television series Thomas the Tank Engine & Friends (later re-titled Thomas & Friends).
+Britt Allcroft (born Hilary Mary Allcroft Coote; 14 December 1943 – 25 December 2024) was an English screenwriter, producer, director, and voice actress.
+She adapted Wilbert Awdry's The Railway Series in the form of the children's television series Thomas the Tank Engine & Friends (later retitled Thomas & Friends).
 She created Shining Time Station (with Rick Siggelkow), Mr. Conductor's Thomas Tales, and Magic Adventures of Mumfie.
 She also wrote, co-produced, and directed the film Thomas and the Magic Railroad (2000).

 Early life

-Allcroft was born Hilary Mary Allcroft in Worthing, West Sussex, on 14 December 1943.
+Allcroft was born Hilary Mary Allcroft Coote in Worthing, West Sussex, on 14 December 1943.
+She was born to artist Jessie (née Harrison), and David Coote, a naval officer who left the family when she was five years old.
 Allcroft was raised in a modest household without a car or television during her early years.
 Growing up, she shared her home with an aunt who often recounted stories of her daily train commutes to London, igniting Allcroft's love for trains.

 Allcroft had several stories published in a magazine when she was 15.
+After attending the town's high school, she enrolled in a secretarial course at Worthing College of Further Education.
+While studying there, she was one of the teenagers selected after a successful audition to interview celebrities for the 1960 BBC radio series Let's Find Out.
 At the age of 16, she left school and changed her first name to Britt as her career in British radio and television gained momentum.
 She went on to create a succession of programmes for the BBC and ITV during the 1970s and 1980s, including Moon Clue Game, Dance Crazy and Keepsakes.
 Mothers By Daughters, produced for Channel 4, was broadcast by PBS in the United States.
 She also worked in theatre, staging shows at the London Palladium and Drury Lane Theatres.